ksurbhi/Pose-Estimation/README.md

 3.)
 Curl Counter: Counts the number of complete curls performed based on the calculated angles.
 4.)
 Visual Feedback: Displays the current angle, curl count, and stage (up/down) on the video feed.
 # Prerequisites
-Python 3.8
+Python 3.8,
-OpenCV
+  OpenCV,
-Mediapipe
+  Mediapipe,
-NumPy
+  NumPy,